magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-prog.md

 *	Paths (for example, custom paths, proxy host, proxy port)
 *	"modes" (for example, sandbox mode, debug mode, test mode)
 *	SSL (only for non-payment)
-*	E-mail recepients
+*	E-mail recipients
-*	Admininistrative settings between systems (for example, password expiration limits)
+*	Administrative settings between systems (for example, password expiration limits)

 ## Specify sensitive or system-specific configuration values
 When you create custom components that require configuration settings, you can designate settings as sensitive, system-specific, or both.
 The following sections provide a detailed explanation.